Knorr (brand)

-It was known as Royco in Indonesia, Kenya, and the Netherlands, and as Continental in Australia and New Zealand.
+It was known as Royco in Indonesia and Kenya, and as Continental in Australia and New Zealand.
 Knorr is also produced in India and Pakistan.

 History

 Knorr was founded in 1838 by Carl Heinrich Theodor Knorr (1800–1875).
 Knorr headquarters are in Heilbronn, Germany.
-Products previously sold under the Lipton brand are now being absorbed into the Knorr product line.
+Products previously sold under the Lipton brand (other than tea) are now being absorbed into the Knorr product line.
 With annual sales topping €3 billion, Knorr is Unilever's biggest selling brand.